NatanAmorim/my-configs/node_config.md

 ### Useful Information

 - Build your component library with [shadcn/ui](https://ui.shadcn.com) and/or [Radix-UI](https://www.radix-ui.com).
+- With [Aceternity UI](https://ui.aceternity.com/), you can build great looking websites within minutes, Copy paste the most trending components and use them in your websites without having to worry about styling and animations.
 - [Astro](https://astro.build) a tool for building static websites with your favorite javascript frameworks, while shipping zero javascript to the browser.
 - [Slidev](https://sli.dev) Presentation Slides for Developers.
 - [Google Material Icons](https://fonts.google.com/icons) and [Google Fonts](https://fonts.google.com).